Game Of Thrones Has An Official Season 8 Premiere Date

-The long wait for news about the final season of Game of Thrones has been more stressful than we could have imagined.
+Waiting for the final season of Game Of Thrones has been almost as emotionally fraught as we imagine watching the final season will be.
 First, we've had to go an entire calendar year without any new episodes.
 Then it was announced it would be shorter than usual.
-But, after all that, HBO has finally announced when the six-episode season will be landing on screens and thankfully, it's actually sooner than all this back-and-forth would have you think.
+But, after all that, HBO has finally announced when the six-episode season will be landing on screens, and it's actually sooner than all this back-and-forth would have you think.

 Advertisement